RIT-MESH/Generative-AI/AWS security  RAG chatbot for technical help/Readme.md

 3. Click **Create** > **Knowledge Base with vector store**.

 ### 2.2 Configure Knowledge Base
-1. Name: `nextwork-rag-documentation`
+1. Name: `AWS-security-rag-documentation`
 2. Description: `This Knowledge Base stores all documentation at NextWork.`
 3. IAM Role: Select **Create and use a new service role**.

 ### 2.3 Choose Data Source
 1. Select **Amazon S3** as the data source.
-2. Data Source Name: `s3-bucket-nextwork-rag-documentation`
+2. Data Source Name: `s3-bucket-AWS-Security-rag-documentation`
 3. Location: **This AWS account**
 4. Click **Browse S3**, select your bucket.
 5. Click **Choose**.